by Pastor Tim Burt

-People who passionately love God like David did, often become people who accomplish great and mighty things in the earth.
+People who passionately love God like David did, often become people who accomplish great and mighty things on the earth.
 2 Chronicles 16:9 NKJV says, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself mighty on behalf of those whose heart is loyal to Him.”
-These things may be invisible to those that don’t know or care about God, but God notices and does not forget as Hebrews 6:10 NIV confirms, “God is not unjust; He will not forget your work and the love you have shown Him as you , helped His people and continue to help them.”
+These things may be invisible to those who don’t know or care about God, but God notices and does not forget as Hebrews 6:10 NIV confirms, “God is not unjust; He will not forget your work and the love you have shown Him as you, helped His people and continue to help them.”

 Are those the words that come from your mouth when trouble arises?
-Do you have confidence that since the Lord is for you so who can be against you?
+Do you have confidence that since the Lord is for you, who can be against you?
 There were times when David spoke these words purely by faith.
 He seldom ever knew how God would help Him out of trouble.
 David just trusted that He would!
 He knew God and knew through experience He could count on God.
 He had his entire life to look back on and see how God had delivered him from troubled times again and again.
-He could look back on his life and say, “The salvation of the righteous comes from the LORD; He is their stronghold in time of trouble.
-The LORD helps them and delivers them; He delivers them from the wicked and saves them, because they take refuge in Him.”
-(Psalms 37:39-40 NIV) He would also say “I have been young, and now am old; yet I have not seen the righteous forsaken, nor His descendants begging bread.”
+He could look back on his life and say, “The salvation of the righteous comes from the LORD; He is their stronghold in times of trouble.
+The LORD helps them and delivers them; He delivers them from the wicked and saves them because they take refuge in Him.”
+(Psalms 37:39-40 NIV) He would also say, “I have been young, and now am old, yet I have not seen the righteous forsaken, nor His descendants begging bread.”
 (Psalms 37:25 NKJV)

-You may be in a struggle and things might not make sense to you at the moment but know this; it’s a glorious thing when you’ve prevailed in faith and are able to look back in time and see how God has been there for you again and again.
+You may be in a struggle, and things might not make sense to you at the moment but know this; it’s a glorious thing when you’ve prevailed in faith and are able to look back in time and see how God has been there to deliver you from trouble and help you again and again.
 When that day comes, then you’ll spill the same words David did, “…As surely as the LORD lives, who has delivered me out of every trouble…” (1 Kings 1:29 NIV)